 The multidisciplinary certificate program in gerontology offers a concentration of studies designed for those who wish to understand and advance the quality of life of older persons.
 The concentration may be taken in addition to an appropriate major: nursing, social work, sociology, social and behavioral sciences/occupational therapy, business, psychology, biology, political science, Africana studies, education or religion.
-Students wishing admission into the concentration should contact the program contact, Professor Christine Heer, and/or the gerontology adviser in their discipline.
+Students wishing admission into the concentration should contact the program contact, Dawn Apgar, and/or the gerontology adviser in their discipline.

 In addition to the requirements of the school and the major upon which the concentration is built, the following four units - a minimum of 17 credits - are required.
 Courses are all 3 credits, except as noted.